Technicolor No. II

 Chromogenic print.
 Credit: Národní filmový archiv / National Film Archive, Prague.

 Chromogenic print.
-Credit: George Eastman House, Moving Image Department.
+Credit: George Eastman Museum, Moving Image Department.

 Technicolor fragment of Lights of Old Broadway (USA 1925, Monta Bell).

 Credit: Library of Congress.
 Photographs of the nitrate print by Barbara Flueckiger.

 Frames from the Technicolor Collection show typical signs of decay.

 Credit: George Eastman Museum, Moving Image Collection.
 Photographs by Barbara Flueckiger.

 Technicolor No. II samples from the Kodak Film Samples Collection at the National Science and Media Museum in Bradford.

 Photographs by Barbara Flueckiger in collaboration with Noemi Daugaard, SNSF Project Film Colors.
 Technologies, Cultures, Institutions.

 The Phantom of the Opera (USA 1925, Rupert Julian).